 New to the lunch menu in 1995, this sandwich would normally have around 20 grams of fat, mostly because of the Caesar dressing.
 But if we use some low-fat and fat-free ingredients, we can reduce those fat grams by better than half of the original.
 And then we'll have a flavor-packed reduced-fat clone of the delicious Olive Garden creation that's great for lunch or dinner.

-Keep in mind that the chicken will need to marinate for several hours, so start this one early, or even better, the day before you plan to eat it.
+Keep in mind that for my Olive Garden chicken Caesar sandwich recipe, you'll need to marinate the chicken for several hours.
+So start this one early, or even better, the day before you plan to eat it.
 This will ensure that your chicken is well marinated and the flavors in the dressing will have time to develop.

 Serving Size–1 sandwich